Job Training for Students with Autism and Intellectual Disabilities

 Read World Lehigh Valley is an interactive program focusing on work experiences and is designed for young adults ages 16-21.
 The program developes and reinforces the following skills: independent living, self-advocacy, vocational and leadership.
 This program is six weeks long, three days per week and is held at Dorney Park.

-The Office of Vocational Rehabilitation
+OVR: The Office of Vocational Rehabilitation (senior year)

 A counselor, during face-to-face interviews, assists customers in selecting their choice of vocational goals, services and service providers.
 An Individualized Plan for Employment (IPE) is developed, outlining a vocational objective, services, providers and responsibilities